-The Data Mining Cloud Framework (DMCF) is an environment for designing and executing data analysis workflows in cloud platforms.
+Abstract The Data Mining Cloud Framework (DMCF) is an environment for designing and executing data analysis workflows in cloud platforms.
 Currently, DMCF relies on the default storage of the public cloud provider for any I/O related operation.
 This implies that the I/O performance of DMCF is limited by the performance of the default storage.
 In this work we propose the usage of the Hercules system within DMCF as an ad-hoc storage system for temporary data produced inside workflow-based applications.
 Hercules is a distributed in-memory storage system highly scalable and easy to deploy.
 The proposed solution takes advantage of the scalability capabilities of Hercules to avoid the bandwidth limits of the default storage.
-Early experimental results are presented in this paper, they show promising performance, particularly for write operations, compared to the performance obtained using the default storage services.
+We evaluated the performance of Hercules compared with the Microsoft Azure Storage solution by using synthetic benchmarks with the objective of demonstrating the viability of the proposed solution.
+Then, we evaluated the integration of Hercules and DMCF on a real application consisting of a workflow that accesses temporary data using either Azure storage or Hercules.
+The I/O overhead in this real-life scenario using Hercules has been reduced by 36% with respect to Azure storage, leading to a 13% reduction of the total execution time.
+This confirms that our in-memory approach is effective in improving the performance of data-intensive workflow executions in Cloud-based platforms.